The Church Year: Mar. 11, 2012

 According to the Holy See’s Directory on Popular Piety:

-Today is Monday of the 3rd week in Ordinary Time.
-The liturgical color is green.
+Today is Thursday of the 2nd week of Lent.
+The liturgical color is violet.

 Saints & Celebrations: